A Lawyer’s Guide to Legal Interpretation Services for Civil Depositions and Arbitration

 Attorneys sometimes trade gloomy stories of testimony by foreign-born witnesses.
 A common complaint is that following a long verbal exchange between the witness and the interpreter, the interpreter turns toward the attorney and solemnly declares, “The witness said, ‘Yes.'”

-Hire Legal Interpreting Service for Arbitrations and Depositions Involving Non English-Speaking Witnesses
+Hire Legal Interpreting Service for Arbitration and Depositions Involving Non English-Speaking Witnesses

 This white paper for legal counsel addresses ways of overcoming some challenges of a cross-cultural arbitration and deposition in a civil litigation case in which the attorney is English-speaking (generally American-born), and the deponent is foreign-born and speaks limited or no English, and where the deposing attorney uses a deposition interpreter to communicate with the non-English-speaking deponent.